peter88213/novelyst/docs/help/basic_concepts.md

 - Newly created scenes are set to "Outline" by default.
 - Word counts by status appear in project properties.

+---

+## Mode of discourse

+A scene's mode can be *staged*, *explaining*, *descriptive*, or *summarizing*.

+- **Staged** scenes are mainly made up of action and dialog.
+- **Explaining** scenes mainly convey background information.
+- **Descriptive** scenes describe characters, locations, etc in detail.
+- **Summarizing** scenes summarize actions in brief, for example, to make time tighter.
+- Newly created scenes are set to "staged" by default.

+---

 ## Formatting text

 It is assumed that very few types of text markup are needed for a novel text: